 If you plan to marry overseas, contact the country's embassy, consulate or local representative in Australia about that country's legal requirements.

-To find foreign embassies, consulates and local representatives, visit the Department of Foreign Affairs and Trade (DFAT) website
+To find foreign embassies, consulates and local representatives, visit the Department of Foreign Affairs and Trade (DFAT) website (External link)

 Documents you may need